 History of Apple Ownership

-The history of Apple ownership dates back to the 1976 founding of Apple Inc., when Steve Jobs, Steve Wozniak, and Ronald Wayne decided to start their own business.
-At the time, Jobs and Wozniak had already become friends through their involvement in the Homebrew Computer Club, and were looking for a way to turn their passion for technology into a business.
+The history of Apple ownership dates back to its founding in April 1976, when Steve Jobs, Steve Wozniak, and Ronald Wayne decided to start their own business.
+At the time, Jobs and Wozniak had already become friends through their involvement in the Homebrew Computer Club and were looking for a way to turn their passion for technology into a business.

 Founders/Initial Owners

-At first, they weren’t planning on starting a business, but it eventually became clear that their skillset could make something special if put together properly, thus giving birth to what would later become Apple Inc. During those early days, both contributed significantly towards making sure everything ran like clockwork while trying relentlessly against all odds — calming down investors one day only so that complex logistics could be solved the next, etc.
+At first, they weren’t planning on starting a business.
+Still, it eventually became clear that their skillset could make something special if put together correctly, thus giving birth to what would later become Apple Inc. During those early days, both contributed significantly towards ensuring everything ran like clockwork while trying relentlessly against all odds — calming down investors one day only so that complex logistics could be solved the next, etc.

 Eventually, it paid off, resulting in over 35 years of being undoubtedly successful for everyone involved — especially the co-founders whose contributions are still memorialized today within Apple itself thanks to its name being suggested to Wozniak after Jobs visited an apple orchard, symbolizing the unity between the two men who left behind powerful legacies as entrepreneurs and providing valuable lessons about risk-taking amidst the uncertainty that even today’s tech innovators can learn from.